llow-group/swallow-pricing-api/README.md

 # Swallow Pricing API

 A robust, enterprise-grade Fastify-based API service for generating insurance quotes using the proprietary Swallow Pricing Engine.
+Access to the package for the Swallow pricing engine is granted upon request.
+This application **will not price** without having permission install to this package.

 ## Features